-The characters in Joe Wright’s Anna Karenina, starring Keira Knightley as the doomed by love heroine of Tolstoy’s novel, live on the sets of the operettas and melodramas they see in the theaters and apparently take their cues from on how to live and love, behave and misbehave.
+The characters in Joe Wright’s Anna Karenina, starring Keira Knightley as the doomed by love heroine of Tolstoy’s novel, live on the sets of the operettas and melodramas they see in the theaters and from which they apparently take their cues on how to live and love, behave and misbehave.
 Their world is literally a stage.

 That that audience includes other characters and they are all watching each other is, of course, a clue Wright is hitting us over the head with.

 The conceit is startling and potentially off-putting.
 I suspect that if you don’t accept it right from the start the movie will lose you in a hurry and you’ll find it annoying or laughable (although we’re often meant to laugh.
 There are moments of deliberate absurdity and out and out comedy, some of it put there by Tolstoy himself.
 Much of the novel is a comedy of manners).
 I bought into it, just in time, I think.
 At first I thought Wright was taking his example from Laurence Olivier’s Henry V and expected that at a certain point the theatricality would resolve itself into movie realism.
 Then…it didn’t, and I thought, So did he film the whole thing as if it’s an elaborate and lavishly-budgeted play or musical like Les Miserables (not the movie) or, since Tom Stoppard wrote the screenplay, Stoppard’s Russian novel-themed and scaled Coast of Utopia?
 But that isn’t how it turned out.